dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ### Command Line

 The Test.cmd script will run our unit test on already built binaries.
-It can be passed the -build arguments to force a new build before running tests.
+It can be passed the `-build` argument to force a new build before running tests.

 1. Run the "Developer Command Prompt for VS2019" from your start menu.
 2. Navigate to the directory of your Git clone.